 Preservation of forests in Italy

-It is the characteristics of this species (that in fertile environments maintain its agamic reproduction capacity) that allows the chestnut wood from the forests to be used for the tannin production in a scheduled way depending on the forests productivity.
+It is the characteristics of this species (that infertile environments maintain its agamic reproduction capacity) that allows the chestnut wood from the forests to be used for the tannin production in a scheduled way depending on the productivity of the forest.
 Productivity that, due to the continuous attention paid by man, is three times higher than may be found in the environment which does not have correct agronomic management.

 As happens with the fruit production, wood production is nowadays integrated with closely related multiple activities which are all needed in the same measure for sustainable growth.
 It is not a coincidence that the protection of the chestnut forests is framed within the European Community Development Programme.
-This programme aims at the integration of the agricultural and forest activities with the economic activities of the small and medium sized companies.
-This programme allows an increase in value of traditional and high quality productions and the protection and development of the landscape.
+This program aims at the integration of the agricultural and forest activities with the economic activities of the small and medium-sized companies.
+This program allows an increase in the value of traditional and high-quality productions and the protection and development of the landscape.